 Young Entrepreneur Co: Doing it for the end goal

-Coming in second place for the Junior Achievement Brunei’s Student Company of the Year was Young Entrepreneur Co (YE), a 21-member team.
+Coming in second place as the JA Student Company of the Year was Young Entrepreneur Co (YE), a 21-member team.

-The Meragang Sixth Form Centre (PTEM) students came up with the idea to produce washable pouches illustrated with designs from the members themselves.
+The Meragang Sixth Form Centre (PTEM) students came up with the idea to produce washable pouches illustrated with designs created by the founders themselves.

 Its president, Ak Md Nazrul Azmin Pg Lademan, said more than 100 pouches were produced in three designs.